The origins of Smart-Rig® Cranes began with an American soldier's heroic tale and tragic death during the Vietnam War in the late 1960's.

 The Clark family developed Donnie's initial sketches and ideas slowly through R & D, but after the war Donnie's brother concentrated on his own construction company and his family, so the notes were stored in an attic, where they remained for two decades.

-The letters were discovered by the eldest Clark male, Joshua Thomas Clark (Donnie's Nephew) who turned old ideas into a new reality.
-Joshua Thomas Clark's grandfather from his mother's side, Floyd Thomas (U.S. Marine in WWII & Korean War, also a seasoned airplane pilot) was a crane operator-engineer in the states who mentored Josh during summer jobs growing up, teaching him about rigging, cranes and equipment.
-Floyd Thomas had original rigging ideas of his own, which Joshua later merged with the Clark developments along with his own improvements before officially launching his company Smart-Rig® Cranes in 2008.
+The letters were discovered by the eldest Clark male, Josh Clark (Donnie's Nephew) who turned old ideas into a new reality.
+Josh Clark's grandfather from his mother's side (a U.S. Marine in WWII & Korean War, also a seasoned airplane pilot) was a crane operator-engineer in the U.S. who mentored him during summers on building jobsites; teaching him about machinery, rigging equipment and cranes.
+Josh later merged his grandfather's ideas with the Clark developments along with his own improvements before officially launching Smart-Rig® Cranes in 2008.

-With 15+ years in construction, architecture, machinery and running small businesses after attending USC, Joshua Thomas Clark patented two Smart-Rig® models and hit the streets door to door to start purchase orders coming in, to honor America's military and construction heritage.
+With 15+ years in construction, architecture, machinery and running small businesses after attending USC, Josh Clark patented two Smart-Rig® models and hit the streets door to door to start purchase orders coming in, to honor America's military and construction heritage.